East Coast Trail Deadman's Bay Path : St. John's to Blackhead

 Once we had climbed back up out of Freshwater Pond and were back on the ridge line, we were treated to stunning views back along the coast.

-A little farther along we saw a number of gull colonies around Small Point, Windy Cove, and Peggy's Leg.
+A little farther along we saw several gull colonies around Small Point, Windy Cove, and Peggy's Leg.
 It was incredible to see so many nests perched on those tiny ledges, out in the ocean.
 How don't they blow away?
 We took the time to photograph and try to identify some of the birds we hadn't seen before.
 Among the species we recognized were Great Black-backed Gulls, Herring Gulls, and possibly an Iceland Gull.
 It was very exciting!

 After this gorgeous section, the pathway soon opened up and descended into the village of Blackhead, bringing us to the conclusion of Deadmans Bay Path.
-Since it was late afternoon, and we would have to pass Cape Spear and then walk quite some distance to the next possible camping spot, we decided to stop in Blackhead village for the night.
+Since it was late afternoon, and we would have to pass Cape Spear and then walk quite some distance to the next possible camping spot, we decided to stop in Blackhead Village for the night.

 After doing some scouting we chose a campsite just off the trail on the north side of the village, tucked behind some trees, and near a bench and fire pit.
 This campsite provided us with coverage from the wind, a view of the ocean, and a source of water nearby – in other words, a great spot!
-As an aside, in windy conditions the trail head south of the village would be another possible spot to camp that would be more sheltered from the wind.
+As an aside, in windy conditions the trailhead south of the village would be another possible spot to camp that would be more sheltered from the wind.

 Blackhead ECT campsite Newfoundland.